 Although this general overview gives you an idea of what eyelid surgery entails, there are many parts to the procedure that must be tailored individually to each patient.
 A surgeon who fails to individualize each surgery increases the risk of complications.

-Browpexy is the concept of lifting the central and outer portion of the eyebrow, just enough to “open up” the eyelid so it looks more rested and youthful.
+Browpexy in North New Jersey is the concept of lifting the central and outer portion of the eyebrow, just enough to “open up” the eyelid so it looks more rested and youthful.
 Typically a youthful eyebrow rests above the orbital rim with a gradual lateral arch.
 A browpexy will return your brow to an anatomical, aesthetically- appealing location on the upper face.
-It provides an excellent outcome without a traditional coronal, scalp or forehead incision.
+It provides an excellent outcome without a traditional coronal, scalp, or forehead incision.